marlanperumal/birthday-invite/README.md

 Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
 You may wish to change this before deploying your app.

+## Admin Authentication

+The app includes admin authentication to protect the `/admin` and `/email` pages.
+To set up admin access:

+1. Create a `.env` file in the root directory
+2. Add the `ADMIN_PASSWORD` environment variable to Convex
+3. Users can sign up with an email and personal password if they also have the correct admin password

 ## Developing and deploying your app

 Check out the [Convex docs](https://docs.convex.dev/) for more information on how to develop with Convex.